Online colleges in Alabama are an excellent choice for many students. The state is working hard to keep its students ahead of the curve.

 - The David Womack Memorial Alabama LGBT Scholarship: $1,000

-You will also find numerous scholarships and grants offered through each individual Alabama institution, both need-based and merit-based.
-Be sure to check with the financial aid office at the school of your choice to see what financial aid you qualify for!
+There are also numerous scholarships and grants offered through individual Alabama institutions, both need-based and merit-based.
+You can check with the financial aid office at the school of your choice to see what financial aid you qualify for!

 Alabama Online Education Resources

-As you get ready to start an online college program in Alabama, take advantage of the various resources available in this state.
+As you get ready to start an online college program in Alabama, you may wish to take advantage of the various resources available in this state.

-- Alabama Community College System (ACCS): The state’s community colleges offer two-year degrees as well as coursework that transfers into four-year universities.
+- Alabama Community College System (ACCS): The state’s community colleges offer 2 year degrees as well as coursework that transfers into 4 year universities.

-- Alabama Commission on Higher Education (ACHE): To learn about the colleges in the state, explore funding opportunities, and research majors, turn to ACHE.
+- Alabama Commission on Higher Education (ACHE): The ACHE provides information about colleges in the state, funding opportunities, and college majors.